-- Place the pump in the pond and begin running the tubing that will carry water from the pump to the top of the waterfall.
-It is best to lay the pump on its side and raise it up off the bottom of the pond.
-This will make it easier to clean the pump intake and also help prevent the pump from sucking up too much sludge from the bottom of the pond.
-Ideally, you want 12″ of water above the intake of the pump to prevent the pump from taking in air and causing pump failure.
+Place the pump in the pond and begin running the tubing that will carry water from the pump to the top of the waterfall.
+It is best to lay the pump on its side and raise it up a few inches off the bottom of the pond.
+This will keep the pump from resting in the layer of sediment that will likely form on the bottom of the pond.
+Ideally, you want at least 12″ of water above the intake of your pump to prevent it from taking in air, which will result in pump failure.

 We highly recommend placing your pump inside a mesh pump bag, which envelopes the entire pump and prevents it from becoming clogged.
 This will greatly reduce pump maintenance and extend the life of your pump.

 Connect the tubing to the pump and run it up the inside of the concrete block wall, on top of the liner, to the center of the wall.
 Be sure you have enough tubing beyond the top of the wall to allow for final placement.
 The tubing size will be determined by the diameter of the discharge of the pump you choose.